discordeno/discordeno/website/docs/desired-properties.md

 The caveats of this behavior are the following:
 - You don't know all the properties available on the object
-- If a property requires other properties to be enabled, you won't know them without searching it up (when a computed value is missing a dependency, it won't be shown)
+- If a property requires other properties to be enabled, you won't know them without searching it up (when a computed property is missing a dependency, it won't be shown)

 #### `ChangeType`